Did you do the repairs outlined when you bought your home?

 Pull out your old file, find your inspection reports and review them, especially if you are preparing to sell your home

 Today I want to encourage you to dig out your old home inspection and pest reports, dust them off, and have a look.
+What repairs are needed but put off?
 Did you need to address a problem with termites, electrical issues, leaks?
 Is there something to take care of with the roof, gutters, dry rot or fungus?
 All of those things do not self-correct, but instead grow worse over time.

 For more reading on this topic: